Gastrointestinal Society joins Canadian Medical Cannabis Council’s Patient Advisory Committee

 About the Canadian Medical Cannabis Council (CMCC)

 The Canadian Medical Cannabis Council is an industry group representing stakeholders who are committed to advancing the highest standards of integrity, safety, quality, access, security and research within Canada’s medical cannabis industry.
-All CMCC members are required to adhere to a Code of Ethics designed to serve patients’ best interests.

 For more information, or to speak with a representative of CMCC, please contact: